avaneev/lzav/README.md

 an expected behavior, and not a bug - this happens because of SIMD optimizations that read bytes from the output buffer (within its valid range) which were not yet initialized.

+3. Compared to Clang, other compilers systematically produce 4% slower LZAV code.
+Compiler architecture tuning (other than generic x86-64) may produce varying, including counter-productive, results.

 ## Thanks ##